Manufacturer

 What is Haze

-Haze is a marijuana strain
+Haze is a type of marijuana

 Mr. Hanf Haze explained

 Most cannabis strains in the world today are not natural.
 They are hybrids developed by farmers in search of specific traits.
 Haze is no different.
-In its purest form Haze a sativa strain.
+In its purest form is Haze a sativa variety.
 Many of the hybrids developed from it are also sativa-only, but some growers mix sativa with indica to achieve unique benefits.

 The Haze strain itself has a very mixed heritage, with genes from South India, Mexico, Colombia and Thailand being combined to create a unique plant.